Tschanzlin/Machine-Learning-Challenge/README.md

 # Machine-Learning-Challenge
-- For this challenge, I'm going to try to use five models to predict whether an unclassified planet ("Candidate") is likley to be classified as "Confirmed" or "False Positive".
+- For this challenge, I'm going to try to use three models to predict whether an unclassified planet ("Candidate") is likley to be classified as "Confirmed" or "False Positive".
+With more time, I would explore the neural network modeling.
+I tried using the SVM model, but was not able to get it to work with the data.
-- Potential models include:
+- Models include:
 -- Linear Regression
 -- Logistic Regression
 -- KNN

--- Support Vector Machine
+- I found the Logistics Regression Model to be reasonably accurate at 82% and a decent predictor of a planet.
+This could model could be used with other tools to improve its accuracy.

 ## Data Review and Cleaning
 - Potential planets identified by Kepler have been classified as Candidate, False Positive, or Confirmed.
 For this analysis, I am splitting the dataset into a "Candidate" data set and an "Identified" dataset.
 Identified will include the Confirmed and False Positive planets.
 I'll model and fit on the "Identified" dataset to create a model which will determine whether a planet was Confirmed or False Positive.
 Once models have been validated, they could then be run on the "Candidate" dataset to classify those planets.